modxorg/Docs/en/extending-modx/xpdo/caching/index.md

 $xpdo->cacheManager->delete('testdata');
 ```

 This uses the global cache configuration to set, retrieve, and remove a cache entry.
-This would be the default cache partition used by the xPDOCacheManager.
+This would be the default cache partition used by the `xPDOCacheManager`.

 ## Utilizing Specific Cache Partitions

-To target cache data in a specific partition, you will need to either pass a configuration defining the partition to each method call from xPDOCacheManager, or retrieve a specific cache provider partition and utilize it's methods directly.
+To target cache data in a specific partition, you will need to either pass a configuration defining the partition to each method call from `xPDOCacheManager`, or retrieve a specific cache provider partition and utilize it's methods directly.

 An example of passing the configuration to the xPDOCacheManager methods: